ape-escape2/ape-escape2.github.io/job.page.md

 [back to main page](README.md)

-I used Python to scrape through the carreer pages I was usually visiting using the keywords relevant to the jobs I was interested in.
-Here you can see a few example pages.
-This saved me so much time, as I would just open the final CSV file and find all relevant jobs in the same place.
-I added date information so I could filter for jobs added during the last days.
+I used Python to scrape career pages I frequently visited, targeting keywords related to the jobs I was interested in.
+Below are a few example pages from the results.
+This approach saved me a significant amount of time, as I could simply open the final CSV file and view all relevant job listings in one place.
+I also included date information, allowing me to filter for jobs posted in the past few days.

 ![jobs](screenshots/jobpages2.PNG)